Laurel woman realizes dream of college education thanks to Paying It Forward Scholarship

 "When I was searching for a criminal justice bachelor’s program, I needed a university that offered the program online since I was battling a disease called lupus at the time, and that made it very challenging for me to attend a traditional campus classroom setting," Patria said.
 "I watched my sister struggle with the demands of single motherhood and a full-time job to support her daughter.
 As any loving big sister, I wanted to find a way to help Kendra reach her academic goals, and so I submitted her name into University of Phoenix’s Paying It Forward Scholarship program."

 Kendra has already enrolled in the University's bachelor's degree program in human services management and hopes to complete her degree within the next few years.

 University of Phoenix - Maryland offers a wide range of undergraduate and graduate degree programs.
-Additional degree programs are available through the University's Online campus, and through Axia College of University of Phoenix, a program designed for students new to the college experience.
+Additional degree programs are available online, and through Axia College of University of Phoenix, a program designed for students new to the college experience.
 For more information, call (410) 872-9001 or visit phoenix.edu.

 ABOUT UNIVERSITY OF PHOENIX

 University of Phoenix is constantly innovating to help students balance education and life in a rapidly changing world.
 Through flexible schedules, challenging courses and interactive learning, students achieve personal and career aspirations without putting their lives on hold.
 As of February 28, 2009, 397,700 students were enrolled at University of Phoenix, the largest private university in North America.
 University of Phoenix serves a diverse student population, offering associate's, bachelor's, master's, and doctoral degree programs from campuses and learning centers across the U.S. as well as online throughout the world.